skip to content

 Justices of the Peace

-Justices of the Peace ('JP') can witness legal documents including statutory declarations and affidavits, as well as certifying true copies of a document.
-Their services are provided without charge.
-Notaries public also witness legal documents but primarily documents that are for use in foreign courts or by foreign authorities.
+Justices of the Peace ('JP') can witness legal documents including statutory declarations and affidavits, and certify true copies of documents.
+Their services are provided free of charge.
+Notaries public also witness legal documents but mainly documents that are for use in foreign courts or by foreign authorities.
 Notaries public can charge for their services.
-Justice of the Peace Services which is part of the Attorney-General's Department is responsible for the administration of the application, appointment, conduct and removal of Justices of the Peace.
+Justice of the Peace Services, part of the South Australian Attorney-General's Department, is responsible for the administration of the application, appointment, conduct and removal of Justices of the Peace.

 Witnessing statutory declarations